 \subsection{Legendrian invariants from the microlocal theory of sheaves}

 In this subsection we lay out the necessary ingredients of the microlocal theory of constructible sheaves that we shall use in our contact geometric framework.
-We describe the general setup in Subsection \ref{sssec:sheaf_generalsetup}, based on works of S.~Guillermou, M.~Kashiwara and P.~Schapira \cite{KashiwaraSchapira,KashiwaraSchapira_Book,Sheaves1,Sheaves2} and V.~Shende, D.~Treumann and E.~Zaslow \cite{STZ_ConstrSheaves}.\footnote{See also S.~Guillermou's notes for his lecture series at the conference ``Symplectic topology, sheaves and mirror symmetry'' at the IMJ-PRG in Paris (2016) and \cite{STWZ}.} We discuss in Subsection \ref{sssec:sheaf_concrete} the specific simplifications that occur for the Legendrian links $\La(\bG)$.
-Finally, Subsection \ref{sssec:sheaf_decorated} introduces the necessary decorated version of the moduli stacks being discussed.
+We describe the general setup in Subsection \ref{sssec:sheaf_generalsetup}, based on \cite{KashiwaraSchapira,KashiwaraSchapira_Book,Sheaves1,Sheaves2,STZ_ConstrSheaves}.\footnote{See also S.~Guillermou's notes for his lecture series at the conference ``Symplectic topology, sheaves and mirror symmetry'' at the IMJ-PRG in Paris (2016) and \cite{STWZ}.} Subsection \ref{sssec:sheaf_concrete} discusses the specific simplifications that occur for the Legendrian links $\La(\bG)$ and Subsection \ref{sssec:sheaf_decorated} introduces the necessary decorated version of the moduli stacks being discussed.
 Let $\mathds{k}$ be a commutative coefficient ring, for us either $\mathds{k}=\Z$ or $\mathds{k}=\C$.
 Consider a smooth manifold $M$, $\pi_M:T^*M\lr M$ its cotangent bundle and $T^{*}_{\infty} M\lr M$ its ideal contact boundary; we will only need $M=\R^2$ and $\R^3$.

-\begin{remark} This section is necessary for a full conceptual understanding of the symplectic geometry underlying our constructions and results.
-Nevertheless, the summarized relevant outcome of this section is that we can consider two algebraic varieties invariantly associated to the Legendrian links $\La(\bG)$, and these varieties are the ones featuring in Theorem \ref{thm:main} and Corollary \ref{cor:Xstructure}.
-In fact, Section \ref{sec:cluster} gives a description of these varieties which is independent of this section and can be understood by a reader not familiar with the microlocal theory of sheaves. $\Box$ \end{remark}

-Let $\mathds{k}$ be a coefficient ring, which in this manuscript will be taken to be either $\mathds{k}=\Z$ or a field, typically $\mathds{k}=\C$.
-Consider a smooth manifold $M$, $\pi_M:T^*M\lr M$ its cotangent bundle and $T^{*}_{\infty} M\lr M$ its ideal contact boundary, which is contactomorphic to the unit cotangent bundle of $M$ for any choice of Riemannian metric $g$.
-In this article we will only need $M=\R^2$ and $\R^3$.